 Rajinikanth not to contest Lok Sabha elections 2019

-Chennai, Feb 17: Actor Rajinikanth who expressed an interest to enter politics in December 2017, has said that he will not be contensting the Lok Sabha elections 2019.
+Chennai, Feb 17: Actor Rajinikanth who floated his outfit Rajini Makkal Mandram as a precursor to launching a political party, on Sunday made it clear he would neither contest the forthcoming Lok Sabha elections 2019.

 Rajinikanth in a statement has stated that his party or he will not be contesting in the Lok Sabha elections 2019.
 Also, he has mentioned that his photo or party symbol should strictly not be used for any propaganda.